MuriloRyan/MuriloRyan/README.md

-# Sobre mim!
+# About me!

 ## Murilo Ryan Barbosa da Silva

-> desenvolvedor web junior
+> junior web developer

-Olá, meu nome é Murilo e
+Hello, my name is Murilo and
-Sou um dev/estudante da linguagem **python**, e támbem do conjunto padrão de programação web, que inclui:
+I'm a dev/student of the **python** language, and of the standard web programming suite, which includes:

-> HTML - para semantica da aplicação web
+> HTML - for web application semantics
 >
-> Css - para estilização do corpo do site/aplicação web (html)
+> CSS - for website/web application body styling (html)
 >
-> e JavaScript - para o dinamismo da aplicação web
+> and JavaScript - for web application dynamism

-Sendo eu um programador web que utiliza python, eu estou mais familiarizado com o framework __Flask__ do python;
+As a web programmer using python myself, I am most familiar with with python's __Flask__ framework;
-O qual eu o utilizo principalmente para funções de organização dos arquivos, paginas e pastas do projeto
+Which I use mainly for functions of organizing the files, pages and folders of the project